pfassina/battlescript/README.md

 ## How to Run battlescript

 ### Function main()
+To run battlescript all you need to do is call the main function with your python dictionary

 ```main(dict)```

 ### From Terminal
 Alternatively, you can also pass the dictionary as a JSON string and call batlescript from terminal.

 ```python3 main.py 'dictionary'```

 The script will create a ```Arena.map``` file on the current work directory.